 Research has shown that assisted reproductive technologies can increase your risk for an ectopic pregnancy, but more studies need to be completed to fully understand the correlation.
 According to a 2015 study published in the Journal of Obstetrics & Gynecology, the authors noted that ectopic pregnancy was more likely when three or more embryos were transferred per cycle.

 In some cases, an ectopic pregnancy conceived via assisted reproductive technologies might be diagnosed earlier than in a traditional pregnancy.
-These individuals might be receiving close monitoring in early pregnancy, including repeat beta-hCG tests that indicate a pregnancy is properly progressing and early transvaginal ultrasounds that can pinpoint the location of the embryo.
+These individuals might be receiving close monitoring in early pregnancy, including repeat beta-hCG tests that indicate pregnancy is properly progressing and early transvaginal ultrasounds that can pinpoint the location of the embryo.

 Tonick says that intrauterine pregnancies can usually be seen via transvaginal ultrasounds around five weeks of gestation—far earlier than the typical eight-week ultrasound.
 Once an intrauterine pregnancy is established, the risk that you might have an ectopic pregnancy is greatly reduced (an exception might be in the case of heterotopic pregnancies, in which one embryo implants in the uterus, and one implants elsewhere, but this is exceedingly rare).